 Added 13 Feb 2016: I would also now like to recommend The Shining by Roger Luckhurst in the BFI Film Classics series, published 2013.
 This masterly monograph is the most intelligent overview (or should that be ‘overlook’?) of The Shining that I have ever read.

 * I do not have any copies of the final, very neat music dubbing charts I made for The Shining.
-They, of course, became the property of Warner Bros. and, once I’d delivered them to the Dubbing Theatre, that was the last I saw of them.
+They, of course, became the property of Warner Bros. and, once I’d delivered them to the Dubbing Theatre in May 1980, that was the last I saw of them.